entelecheia/dotfiles/docs/usage/aliases.md

 # Aliases

-Sure, here are the descriptions for the aliases mentioned:
+Sure, here are the descriptions for the aliases used in the dotfiles project:

 1. `czm`: This is an alias for "chezmoi", a tool for managing your dotfiles across multiple machines.